Wriar/QuakeFocus-Pro/README.md

 > This project is not yet completed, this text will be removed once the finished product has been uploaded.

-## About:
+## About

-This application is written in a BASIC language so others can read and develop off this framework.
-It is easily converted to ``C#`` projects and is developed under the ``.NET`` environment for Windows PCs.
-It can send and receive webhooks and is very customizable.
-There is a development ``C#`` repository, however, that is private.
+QuakeFocus Profesional is an open-source earthquake data processing and monitoring service with a professional and integratable UI.
+Originally developed in C#, the project has been converted to basic to allow other users to understand the principals of forecasting and signal processing & to improve the readability of the software for first-time users.

+Open source projects provide high-transparency without the need of a code signing certificate.

-User configuration files can be edited in a text editor or editing within the application setting pane itself.
+User configuration files can be edited in a text editor or editing within the application setting pane itself in Visual Studio.

 ## Project Roadmap: